 After presenting favorable evidence to the prosecutor, we were able to work out a plea deal.
 Under the deal, our client pleaded guilty to statutory rape.
 In return, he received no prison time and was not required to register as a sex offender.

 Example: The San Diego District Attorney charged our client with indecent exposure.
-The client had a private indecent exposure conviction and was looking at state prison time.
+The client had a prior indecent exposure conviction and was looking at state prison time.

-But he maintained his innocence and we believed him.
+However, he maintained his innocence, and we believed him.
 During the week-long trial, the jury was told of his prior conviction.
 Nevertheless, after just a few hours of deliberation, they returned a “not guilty” verdict.

 Mitigating factors in sex crime cases can include (but are not limited to):